Clarksj4/TurnSystem/README.md

             // ...
 Do something ...
             // ...
 Update interface, check for game over, etc

-            // Was it the removed pawn's turn? if (isTurn)
+            // Was it the removed item's turn? if (isTurn)
             {
-                // Move on to next pawn in the order order.MoveNext();
+                // Move on to next item in the order order.MoveNext();
             }
         }